jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 ## 5. Binding the View to the ViewModel

-Now you have a view model, it needs to be set as the binding context of the page, and the login button needs to be wired up to the command.
+Now we have a ViewModel, it needs to be set as the binding context of the page, and the login button needs to be wired up to the command.

 1. In the Visual Studio Solution Explorer, open **HappyXamDevs** > **LoginPage.xaml**